iip-ecosphere/platform/platform/examples/examples.rtsa/README.md

   * A fake implementation of RapidMiner RTSA in `resources`.
 If you have an RTSA at hands, just overwrite the packaged RTSA as well as the deployment with respective files in `resources`.
 Please note that the **original RTSA** requires **exactly JDK 8** while the **fake RTSA** runs with **JDK 8 and newer**.
 Execution may require `-Diip.test.java8=<location of java 8 jvm executable>`
   * `pom.xml` for the application.

+An explaining overview slide is available [here](docs/Examples_RTSA.pdf)

 In case you have to change the resources folder, e.g., to utilize licensed resources, you should add `-Diip.resources="NewFolderName"` to the commands (default value is `resources`).
 For example `mvn -P EasyGen exec:java@generateApps -Diip.resources="NewFolderName"`.

 As stated above, directly after obtaining this project, the application will not run and even show compile errors.
 This is due to the fact that generated parts and even the configuration meta model are missing.
 We will add them through the following steps (as explained in more details in the Platform Handbook).
-As usual with Maven projects, you may add the argument `-U` to update snapshots if parts are already in place (see also `build.sh`):
+As usual with Maven projects, you may add the argument `-U` to update snapshots if parts are already in place:

   * Ensure that the Maven platformDependencies are installed (see [install](../../tools/Install))
   * Execute `mvn -U install` This will perform the broker-instantiation, the interface generation, the code compilation and packaging as well as the final application packaging.
 Build steps are only executed if the configuration model changes or generate code is not already existing.
 If a `resources.ipr` folder is present, it will take precendence over the `resources` folder.